johanley/special-relativity-core/README.md

 Three four-velocities on the unit hyperboloid form a triangle.
 Solving this hyperbolic triangle equates to relativistic velocity addition, and also to finding the kinematic (Wigner) rotation.

-**The kinematic (Wigner) rotation is more generally described as a rotation, not as a negative scalar.**
+**Characterizing the kinematic (Wigner) rotation as a negative number works only in certain coordinate systems**, in which the vectors involved are taken as defining the XY plane, and the axis of rotation is understood to be the +Z-axis.
-Characterizing the kinematic (Wigner) rotation as a negative number works only in certain coordinate systems, in which the vectors involved are taken as defining the XY plane, and the axis of rotation is understood to be the +Z-axis.
+Otherwise, it needs to be treated as any other rotation.

 <!--